ACADEMIC SUPPORT, FACILITIES AND SERVICES

 Office of the Chief Information Officer

-The Office of the Chief Information Officer (OCIO) is committed to providing quality ICT services and solutions to support and enhance learning, teaching, research and administration to the University community in alignment with its IT service strategies in infrastructure, data, application, user experience, security and governance.
+The Office of the Chief Information Officer (OCIO) is dedicated to delivering high-quality ICT services and solutions that bolster and advance learning, teaching, research and administrative functions within the University community.
+This commitment is in line with the University’s IT service strategies, which encompass infrastructure, data management, application development, user experience, security and governance.

 Most of the University's ICT services are provided in conjunction with the high-speed campus network with Gigabit links to endpoints or desktops in all classrooms and offices.
 In addition, ubiquitous Wi-Fi access points are provided to cover all classrooms, public areas on campus, department offices and student hostels.
 Users can join free Wi-Fi access off-campus via CSL Wi-Fi hotspots in town, and at other local and overseas universities using "eduroam".
-The University is also a member of the Hongkong Academic and Research NETwork (HARNET), which is shared by eight local universities via high-speed connectivity to the rest of the world.
-This allows all member institutions to exploit the facility to collaborate in research by resource sharing and resilience support.
+The University is also a member of the Hong Kong Academic and Research NETwork (HARNET), which is shared by eight local universities via high-speed connectivity to the rest of the world.
+This membership enables all participating institutions to leverage the network for collaborative research, resource sharing and resilience support.

-As a central data repository, The Portal serves as a one-stop shop for self-service information and 7x24 support for students of the University community.
-Professional support and administration for the University website, departmental websites, and various content management systems are also offered.
+As a central service hub, The Portal serves as a one-stop shop for self-service information and 7x24 support for students of the University community.
+Additionally, professional support and administration for the University website, departmental websites, and various content management systems are offered.
+OCIO also oversees the University’s generative AI platform and high-performance computing (HPC) facilities, catering to the increasing demands in research and education.

-Applications for both end-to-end administrative solutions and academic support are provided and maintained by OCIO in collaboration with relevant learning and teaching departments.
-The e-student information system (e-SIS) supports the whole life cycle of student administration from admission, programme registration, course registration, academic advising and assessment, to graduation and student records.
-Students can also enjoy online hostel application, education job recruitment and sports facilities booking, to name a few.
+OCIO collaborates with relevant learning and teaching departments to provide and maintain applications for both end-to-end administrative solutions and academic support.
+The e-student information system (e-SIS) manages the entire student administration lifecycle, from admission, programme registration, course registration, academic advising and assessment, to graduation and student records.
+Additionally, students have access to various online services such as hostel applications, education job recruitment and sports facilities booking.

-OCIO supports the online Learning Management System (LMS) for e-Learning and manages the University’s learning environment which comprises classrooms, lecture theatres, computer laboratories and a Photo and Video Studio at the Learning Commons.
-OCIO is also responsible for the provision of printing services, student email, which can be protected by two-factor authentication, and the campus unified communication and collaboration system.
+OCIO supports the online Learning Management System (LMS) for e-Learning and oversees the University’s learning environment which comprises classrooms, lecture theatres, computer laboratories and a Photo and Video Studio at the Learning Commons.
+Furthermore, OCIO provides printing services, student email (protected by two-factor authentication), the campus unified communication and collaboration system and the MyEdUHK mobile app.

-At the IT Help Desk at the Learning Commons, a number of notebooks and a wide range of audio-visual equipment are available for loan.
-OCIO also provide a good collection of software packages, including Office suite, creative design suite, cloud-based conferencing and collaboration, courseware development, statistical analysis, and other discipline-specific applications for students and staff.
+At the IT Help Desk located in the Learning Commons, a number of notebooks and a wide range of audio-visual equipment are available for loan.
+OCIO also offers a good collection of software packages, including Office suite, creative design suite, cloud-based conferencing and collaboration tools, courseware development applications, statistical analysis software, and other discipline-specific applications for students and staff.

-While we treasure the privacy and rights of individuals, all students are obliged to observe the acceptable standards of computer user behaviour detailed at Computing Policies and Regulations on the OCIO website (www.eduhk.hk/ocio).
+While we treasure the privacy and rights of individuals, all students are obliged to adhere to the acceptable standards of computer user behaviour as outlined in Computing Policies and Regulations on the OCIO website (www.eduhk.hk/ocio).

-OCIO is always committed to exploring and providing new initiatives and innovative services, such as generative AI tools and sound booths, for our users.
+OCIO is dedicated to continuously exploring and providing new initiatives and innovative services for our users.
 Students can email us at helpdesk@ocio.eduhk.hk or call our hotline, 2948 6601, for suggestions or assistance.
-There is a 24-hour voice recording system for users to leave messages after office hours or when the line is busy.
+There is a 24-hour voice recording system available for users to leave messages after office hours or when the line is busy.
 Our colleagues will respond as soon as possible.
-Students can also report IT-related problems/incidents online using the LANDesk self-service (https://landesk.eduhk.hk) anywhere anytime.
+Additionally, students can also report IT-related problems or incidents online using the LANDesk self-service platform (https://landesk.eduhk.hk) from anywhere and at any time.

-The Office of the Chief Information Officer (OCIO) is committed to providing quality ICT services and solutions to support and enhance learning, teaching, research and administration to the University community in alignment with its IT service strategies in infrastructure, data, application, user experience, security and governance.
+The Office of the Chief Information Officer (OCIO) is dedicated to delivering high-quality ICT services and solutions that bolster and advance learning, teaching, research and administrative functions within the University community.
+This commitment is in line with the University’s IT service strategies, which encompass infrastructure, data management, application development, user experience, security and governance.

 Most of the University's ICT services are provided in conjunction with the high-speed campus network with Gigabit links to endpoints or desktops in all classrooms and offices.
 In addition, ubiquitous Wi-Fi access points are provided to cover all classrooms, public areas on campus, department offices and student hostels.
 Users can join free Wi-Fi access off-campus via CSL Wi-Fi hotspots in town, and at other local and overseas universities using "eduroam".
-The University is also a member of the Hongkong Academic and Research NETwork (HARNET), which is shared by eight local universities via high-speed connectivity to the rest of the world.
-This allows all member institutions to exploit the facility to collaborate in research by resource sharing and resilience support.
+The University is also a member of the Hong Kong Academic and Research NETwork (HARNET), which is shared by eight local universities via high-speed connectivity to the rest of the world.
+This membership enables all participating institutions to leverage the network for collaborative research, resource sharing and resilience support.

-As a central data repository, The Portal serves as a one-stop shop for self-service information and 7x24 support for students of the University community.
-Professional support and administration for the University website, departmental websites, and various content management systems are also offered.
+As a central service hub, The Portal serves as a one-stop shop for self-service information and 7x24 support for students of the University community.
+Additionally, professional support and administration for the University website, departmental websites, and various content management systems are offered.
+OCIO also oversees the University’s generative AI platform and high-performance computing (HPC) facilities, catering to the increasing demands in research and education.

-Applications for both end-to-end administrative solutions and academic support are provided and maintained by OCIO in collaboration with relevant learning and teaching departments.
-The e-student information system (e-SIS) supports the whole life cycle of student administration from admission, programme registration, course registration, academic advising and assessment, to graduation and student records.
-Students can also enjoy online hostel application, education job recruitment and sports facilities booking, to name a few.
+OCIO collaborates with relevant learning and teaching departments to provide and maintain applications for both end-to-end administrative solutions and academic support.
+The e-student information system (e-SIS) manages the entire student administration lifecycle, from admission, programme registration, course registration, academic advising and assessment, to graduation and student records.
+Additionally, students have access to various online services such as hostel applications, education job recruitment and sports facilities booking.

-OCIO supports the online Learning Management System (LMS) for e-Learning and manages the University’s learning environment which comprises classrooms, lecture theatres, computer laboratories and a Photo and Video Studio at the Learning Commons.
-OCIO is also responsible for the provision of printing services, student email, which can be protected by two-factor authentication, and the campus unified communication and collaboration system.
+OCIO supports the online Learning Management System (LMS) for e-Learning and oversees the University’s learning environment which comprises classrooms, lecture theatres, computer laboratories and a Photo and Video Studio at the Learning Commons.
+Furthermore, OCIO provides printing services, student email (protected by two-factor authentication), the campus unified communication and collaboration system and the MyEdUHK mobile app.

-At the IT Help Desk at the Learning Commons, a number of notebooks and a wide range of audio-visual equipment are available for loan.
-OCIO also provide a good collection of software packages, including Office suite, creative design suite, cloud-based conferencing and collaboration, courseware development, statistical analysis, and other discipline-specific applications for students and staff.
+At the IT Help Desk located in the Learning Commons, a number of notebooks and a wide range of audio-visual equipment are available for loan.
+OCIO also offers a good collection of software packages, including Office suite, creative design suite, cloud-based conferencing and collaboration tools, courseware development applications, statistical analysis software, and other discipline-specific applications for students and staff.

-While we treasure the privacy and rights of individuals, all students are obliged to observe the acceptable standards of computer user behaviour detailed at Computing Policies and Regulations on the OCIO website (www.eduhk.hk/ocio).
+While we treasure the privacy and rights of individuals, all students are obliged to adhere to the acceptable standards of computer user behaviour as outlined in Computing Policies and Regulations on the OCIO website (www.eduhk.hk/ocio).

-OCIO is always committed to exploring and providing new initiatives and innovative services, such as generative AI tools and sound booths, for our users.
+OCIO is dedicated to continuously exploring and providing new initiatives and innovative services for our users.
 Students can email us at helpdesk@ocio.eduhk.hk or call our hotline, 2948 6601, for suggestions or assistance.
-There is a 24-hour voice recording system for users to leave messages after office hours or when the line is busy.
+There is a 24-hour voice recording system available for users to leave messages after office hours or when the line is busy.
 Our colleagues will respond as soon as possible.
-Students can also report IT-related problems/incidents online using the LANDesk self-service (https://landesk.eduhk.hk) anywhere anytime.
+Additionally, students can also report IT-related problems or incidents online using the LANDesk self-service platform (https://landesk.eduhk.hk) from anywhere and at any time.

 Registry

-The Registry serves as the academic affairs powerhouse in supporting the University to fulfil its mission, strategic goals and objectives in the core functions of academic development and learning and teaching.
-We provide a comprehensive range of academic support services embracing academic planning, programme management and student administration matters.
-We contribute to the development, review and implementation of policies and procedures governing programme quality assurance and enhancement, learning and teaching-related initiatives, and academic regulations.
+The Registry is the academic affairs powerhouse that supports the University in achieving its mission, strategic goals, and objectives in academic development and learning and teaching.
+We offer a wide range of academic support services, including academic planning, programme management, and student administration.
+Additionally, we contribute to the development, review, and implementation of policies and procedures related to programme quality assurance and enhancement, learning and teaching initiatives, and academic regulations.

-The Registry serves as the academic affairs powerhouse in supporting the University to fulfil its mission, strategic goals and objectives in the core functions of academic development and learning and teaching.
-We provide a comprehensive range of academic support services embracing academic planning, programme management and student administration matters.
-We contribute to the development, review and implementation of policies and procedures governing programme quality assurance and enhancement, learning and teaching-related initiatives, and academic regulations.
+The Registry is the academic affairs powerhouse that supports the University in achieving its mission, strategic goals, and objectives in academic development and learning and teaching.
+We offer a wide range of academic support services, including academic planning, programme management, and student administration.
+Additionally, we contribute to the development, review, and implementation of policies and procedures related to programme quality assurance and enhancement, learning and teaching initiatives, and academic regulations.

 Research and Development Office